openstack/openstack-doc-tools/README.rst

 0.7
 ---

+ * openstack-doc-test:

- * Fix building of identity-api and image-api books.
+   - Fix building of identity-api and image-api books.
- * Add option --debug.
+   - Add option --debug.
- * Generate log file for each build.
+   - Generate log file for each build.
+   - Do not install build-ha-guide.sh and markdown-docbook.sh in
+     /usr/bin, use special scripts dir instead.

+ * generatedocbook and generatepot have been merged into a single file, the command has been renamed to openstack-generate-docbook/openstack-generate-pot.
+For compatibility, wrapper scripts are installed that will be removed in version 0.8.

 0.6
 ---